 Probiotics won’t do you any help if they’re not alive when you use them.
 Yes, that’s an undeniable fact, but just make sure to buy a product with a clearly stated expiry date as you have no way of knowing how much bacteria are still alive without it.

 Stability tests and formulation determine the expiry date.
-It lets you know how long the bacteria will remain alive and competent in accordance to the levels stated on the package.
+It lets you know how long the bacteria will remain alive and competent in accordance with the levels stated on the package.

 If you have a supplement A states on its label that it contains “X CFUs at the time of manufacture” (X being a certain number) and a supplement B that has “X CFUs at the time of consumption, prior to expiration” on its label, then product B would provide more probiotics than A.